jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 kathrada:~ arwhyte$ mysql -uarwhyte
 ```

-:bulb: as an added benefit, if you specify this MySQL user account (or another using the same password) as the database user in your Django project's mysite `settings.py` file, you will not need to reference the user's password in the settings file.
+:bulb: As an added benefit, if you specify this MySQL user account (or another using the same
+password) as the database user in your Django project's mysite `settings.py` file, you will not need to reference the user's password in the settings file.

 For additional information on obfuscating passwords see the MySQL 8.0 Reference Documentation [4.6.7 mysql_config_editor — MySQL Configuration Utility](https://dev.mysql.com/doc/refman/8.0/en/mysql-config-editor.html).